The Mask of Fu Manchu: Plot summary

 Terry is injected with a serum that makes him temporarily obedient to Fu Manchu and released.
-He tells Sheila and Von Berg that Nayland Smith wants them to bring the sword and mask to him.
-Sheila senses something is wrong, but Von Berg digs up the real relics, and they follow Terry into a trap.
+He tells Sheila and Von Berg that Smith wants them to bring the sword and mask to him.
+Sheila senses something is wrong, but Von Berg digs up the real relics and they follow Terry into a trap.
 Captured by Fu Manchu, the party is sentenced to death or enslavement, but not before Sheila manages to bring Terry back to his senses.
-Sheila is to become a human sacrifice, Nayland Smith is to be lowered into a crocodile pit, and Von Berg placed between two sets of metal spikes inching toward each other.
+Sheila is to become a human sacrifice, Smith is to be lowered into a crocodile pit, and Von Berg placed between two sets of metal spikes inching toward each other.
 Terry is prepared for another dose of the serum, which will make him a permanent slave of Fu Manchu's daughter.
-However, Nayland Smith manages to free himself, Terry, and Von Berg.
+However, Smith manages to free himself, Terry and Von Berg.
 Using one of Fu Manchu's own weapons—a death ray that shoots an electric current—the men incapacitate the archvillain as he raises the sword to execute Sheila.
 When Fu Manchu drops the sword, Terry picks it up and hacks him to death.
-While Terry frees Sheila and carries her away, Nayland Smith and Von Berg incinerate Fu Manchu's followers using the same weapon.
-Safely aboard a ship bound for England, Nayland Smith tosses the sword over the side so that the world will be safe from any future Fu Manchu.
+While Terry frees Sheila and carries her away, Smith and Von Berg incinerate Fu Manchu's followers using the same weapon.
+Safely aboard a ship bound for England, Smith tosses the sword over the side so that the world will be safe from any future Fu Manchu.